Skip to main content

 • “- now it's free-to-play with microtransactions.”

-Reviews indicate that while grinding is a significant aspect of the game, its effectiveness varies; some players find it rewarding and enjoyable, especially for record-breaking, while others criticize the lack of balance and skill, noting that grinding may not yield substantial benefits.
-Overall, the experience of grinding can be polarizing, depending on individual player preferences.
+Reviews indicate that while grinding is a significant aspect of the game, its effectiveness varies; some players find it rewarding with enough effort, while others criticize the lack of balance and skill, suggesting that grinding can lead to wins without true skill.
+Additionally, the low rewards for races may diminish the impact of grinding, though those who enjoy repetitive gameplay may still find it enjoyable.

 • “You'll need a second life for grinding.”